CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Tutorials/07_Webmaps.md

 3. Return to your browser window (Chrome, Firefox, or Safari) and type `localhost` in the navigation bar.
 You should see an empty webpage.

 ### (Windows) Set up a local server
 1. Open Command Prompt.
 Then navigate to the folder where you have saved your html file (directions below on how to "navigate").
-In my case it is in root > leaflet > leafletmap.
+In my case it is in Documents > MappingForTheUrbanHumanities_2017 > Class_Data >3_Webmaps.
 To navigate there, I type the following commands:

+	* cd Documents
+	* cd MappingForTheUrbanHumanities_2017
-	* cd leaflet
+	* cd Class_Data
-	* cd leafletmap
+	* cd 3_Webmaps

 2. If you have python 2 type: